valnyx17/git-convention/README.md

 basically, these branches are the `from` in `from -> to`, where `to` is always `dev`.

-the commits on these branches do not have to follow the `hrcc`, because when these are squash-commited, it will provide `hrcc` commits to the actual branches that have changelogs.
+the commits on these branches do not have to follow the `hrcc`, because when these are squash-commited, it will provide `hrcc` commits to the actual branches that have changelogs. it is recommended to follow it though.

-these branches are allowed allow to be squashed, and only into `dev`.
+these branches are only allowed to be squashed, and only into `dev`.

 ---

 ### hotfix branches

 these branches are the branches that are used to fix important issues in the `main` branch.

 essentially, if you accidentally push a very severe bug to `main`, you would use a hotfix branch in order to fix it.

-a small explanatoin of a hotfix workflow:
+a small explanation of a hotfix workflow:

 - created off latest `main`
 - only commits allowed on hotfix are about issue